Generic Name: Droxidopa (drox i DOE pa)

 - This medicine may cause high blood pressure, especially when lying down.
-You will need to watch your blood pressure closely before and during care.
-Do this also with any rise in dose.
+You will need to watch your blood pressure closely before you start droxidopa and during treatment.
+Do this also with any increase in dose.
 Be sure to rest and sleep with your upper body raised.
 If high blood pressure is not controlled well, the risk of stroke, heart attack, and death may be raised.

 Uses of Droxidopa:

 - It is used to treat dizziness or the feeling that you are about to black out.